 Laser treatments require no incisions and are performed as in-office procedures.
 In more advanced retinopathy, or if bleeding into the vitreous occurs, a surgical procedure called vitrectomy may be necessary.
 Our experts will recommend surgical treatment only after all other options have been exhausted.

 The best way to minimize the possibility of complications from diabetes is preventive care.
 The risks of vision loss from diabetes can be reduced with periodic dilated retinal evaluation and by maintaining good general health.
-Studies have shown that proper control of blood sugar, blood pressure, cholesterol, and weight can help preserve vision.
+Studies have shown that proper control of blood sugar, blood pressure, cholesterol, and weight can also help preserve your vision.